COVID offers Pakistan chance to focus on ecotourism | DW | 26.02.2021

 Zu Beck has over 551,000 followers on Instagram and more than 905,000 channel subscribers on YouTube.
 Some of her videos about Pakistan have been watched millions of times.

-"With Pakistan's tourism, there's this goldrush feeling, where everyone is excited about the economic possibilities without really thinking about the bigger picture of how sustainable tourism can be supported in the country."
+"With Pakistan's tourism, there's this goldrush feeling, where everyone is excited about the economic possibilities without really thinking about the bigger picture of how sustainable tourism can be supported in the country," she told DW.

 She pointed to the nation's delicate ecosystems, particularly in the Gilgit-Baltistan region, and stressed the need for sustainability.

-Zu Beck noted that during her travels to Pakistan, she noticed a shift and that newly constructed grey concrete structures starkly juxtaposed the traditional architecture and beauty of the valleys.
+Zu Beck noted that during her travels to Pakistan, she noticed a shift and that newly constructed gray concrete structures starkly juxtaposed the traditional architecture and beauty of the valleys.

 The world-renowned travel blogger believes COVID presents an opportunity for the Pakistani government to promote sustainable tourism.